 V. Format and Content

 The format of an annotated bibliography can differ depending on its purpose and the nature of the assignment.
-Contents may be listed alphabetically by author, arranged chronologically by publication date, or arranged under headings that list different types of sources [i.e., books, articles, research reports, etc.].
+Contents may be listed alphabetically by author, arranged chronologically by publication date, or arranged under headings that list different types of sources [i.e., books, articles, government documents, research reports, etc.].
 If the bibliography includes a lot of sources, items may also be subdivided thematically, by time periods of coverage or publication, or by source type.
 If you are unsure, ask your professor for specific guidelines in terms of length, focus, and the type of annotation you are to write.
+Note that most professors assign annotated bibliographies that only need to be arranged alphabetically by author.

-Your bibliography should include an introduction that describes the research problem or topic being covered by the bibliography, including any limits placed on items to be included [e.g., only material published in the last ten years], explains the method used to identify possible sources [such as databases you searched or methods used to identify sources], the rationale for selecting the sources, and, if appropriate, an explanation stating why specific types of sources were deliberately excluded.
+Your bibliography should include an introduction that describes the research problem or topic being covered, including any limits placed on items to be included [e.g., only material published in the last ten years], explains the method used to identify possible sources [such as databases you searched or methods used to identify sources], the rationale for selecting the sources, and, if appropriate, an explanation stating why specific types of some sources were deliberately excluded.
 The introduction's length depends, in general, on the complexity of the topic and the variety of sources included.

 This first part of your entry contains the bibliographic information written in a standard documentation style, such as, MLA, Chicago, or APA.
 Ask your professor what style is most appropriate, and be consistent!
 If your professor does not have a preferred citation style, choose the type you are most familiar with or that is used predominantly within your major or area of study.